Celebrating Seniors - Steve Martin Turns 70 - Pt 2of2

 In the 1980’s, Steve Martin’s focus on his movie career intensified.
 He began to take acting lessons from Herbert Ross (a director), and learned how to tap dance for his role in the 1981 serious musical Pennies From Heaven (1981), a flop in which he again co-starred with girlfriend Bernadette Peters.

 Steve Martin met actress Victoria Tennant in 1982 after he and Bernadette Peters broke up.
 Victoria Tennant co-starred with Steve Martin in 1984’s hit movie All of Me before they eloped to Rome in 1986.

 Below, co-stars Steve Martin, Lily Tomlin, Victoria Tennant are featured in the movie trailer for All of Me.

-All told, Steve Martin appeared in 12 movies in the 1980’s (several of which he also wrote), including these box office hits:
+Steve Martin appeared in 12 movies in the 1980’s (several of which he also wrote), including these box office hits:

 - Dead Men Don’t Wear Plaid (1982), which he co-wrote with co-star and pal Carl Reiner, and George Gipe.

 - Little Shop of Horrors (1986) had Steve Martin playing a wacky dentist.
 His co-stars in Little Shop of Horrors were Rick Moranis, Ellen Greene, Vincent Gardenia, and fellow Saturday Night Live alumni James Belushi, John Candy, Christopher Guest, and Bill Murray.